TheOdinProject/curriculum/react/states_and_effects/project_cv_application.md

 #### Double rendering

 While working on this project, you might notice that some parts of your code execute twice (e.g., console logs appearing doubled).
-This is due to React.StrictMode and is intended behavior.
-The next lesson will provide more details, but for now, be aware that you can refer to this resource if you encounter related issues: [StrictMode](https://react.dev/reference/react/StrictMode)
+This is due to [React.StrictMode](https://react.dev/reference/react/StrictMode) and is intended behavior.
+We will go through this more in the next lesson, so don't worry about it for now.

 </div>